The Hundred: Jonny Bairstow's 72 and Jimmy Neesham's three wickets for five runs take Welsh Fire to win

 The Welsh team got up to 165 with Glenn Phillips, Neesham, Ian Cockbain, Matt Critchley and Josh Cobb getting a short hit or no hit at all.
 The depth in the Cardiff team is remarkable.

-Bowling-wise, they have the spin of Afghanistan's Qais Ahmad and with Neesham and Jake Ball - whose 20 balls went for just 21 runs - and David Payne impressing in the seam department, can Fire make a push for the title?
+Bowling-wise, they have the spin of Afghanistan's Qais Ahmad and with Neesham, Jake Ball - whose 20 balls went for just 21 runs - and David Payne impressing in the seam department, can Fire make a push for the title?

 POINT OF DIFFERENCE